gvwilson/thirdbit/_posts/2006/2006-06-19-agility-and-romanticism.md

 date: 2006-06-19 21:33:08
 year: 2006
 ---
-According to Wikipedia, <a href="http://en.wikipedia.org/wiki/Romanticism">Romanticism</a> was "...a secular and intellectual movement in the history of ideas that originated in late 18th century Western Europe.
-It...was in part inspired by a revolt against aristocratic social and political norms of the previous period, as well as a reaction against the rationalization of nature by the <a href="http://en.wikipedia.org/wiki/The_Age_of_Enlightenment">Enlightenment</a>...It stressed strong emotion..., legitimized the individual imagination as a critical authority..., and overturned some previous social conventions."
+According to Wikipedia, <a href="http://en.wikipedia.org/wiki/Romanticism">Romanticism</a> was "…a secular and intellectual movement in the history of ideas that originated in late 18th century Western Europe.
+It…was in part inspired by a revolt against aristocratic social and political norms of the previous period, as well as a reaction against the rationalization of nature by the <a href="http://en.wikipedia.org/wiki/The_Age_of_Enlightenment">Enlightenment</a>…It stressed strong emotion…, legitimized the individual imagination as a critical authority…, and overturned some previous social conventions."

 That's one view, anyway.
 Another is that Romanticism was not so much a reaction against the Enlightenment as a counter-strike by those who couldn't keep up with it.
 Before the birth of quantitative experimental science, people could organize their world-view based on whatever patterns or similarities struck their fancy; anyone could have an opinion on the nature of motion or the origin of lightning.